The Village (animated short film)

 The Village, is a 1993 Oscar-nominated British animated short film directed by Mark Baker.
 The short film was animated using traditional hand-drawn animation.
 The film, directed and written by Baker, and produced by Pam Dennis, takes place in the eponymous village where the majority of the inhabitants are hypocrites.
 The main protagonists are the village gardener and his married lover, an abused housewife.
 Things become complicated for the lovers when the woman's husband murders a miserly neighbour to steal his gold and frames the gardener.

 The Village was initially made for the British television channel Channel 4.
-Pizazz Pictures, which was the studio where the crew worked, in managed the production, with Baker serving as director; Pizazz Pictures also distributed the animation.
+Pizazz Pictures (now known as Studio AKA), which was the studio where the crew worked, in managed the production, with Baker serving as director; Pizazz Pictures also distributed the animation.
 The Village aired on Channel 4 as a "Pizazz Pictures production".

 Today, The Village is available to watch on Baker's official website and YouTube channel.